-incloduction - a new government, but what about a new public service:
+introduction - a new government, but what •

+about a new public service?

 What is the public service?
-1
+2

-Constitutional foundations 1
+Constitutional foundations 2

-Objectives 2

-The context 3
+Objectives 3

-Political context: hegemonic aspirations of the ANC 3

-Ideological context: the National Democratic Revolution 4
+South Africa in 2025: the public service and the evolving 3

+challenge of social cohesion

 The public service after 1994 4

-Phase one: bringing the public service into democracy 4
+Phase one: Bringing the Public Service into Democracy 4

-Transformation and the early vision 5
+Transformation and the early vision 4

 Institutions and policies 5

-Phase two: the Zuma era 7
+Phase two: the Zuma era 6

-Politicisation ramps up, capacity declines 7
+Politicisation ramps up, capacity declines 6

-The National Development Plan 8
+The National Development Plan 7

-The 2014 DPSA review of the public service 8
+The 2014 review of the public service 7

-Phase three: the Ramaphosa era 10
+Phase three: the Ramaphosa era 8

-The capable state 10
+The capable state 8

-Addressing corruption 10
+Addressing corruption 8

-Addressing structural problems 11
+Addressing structural problems 8

 What's next?
-Levers for fixing the public service 15
+Levers for fixing the public service 14

-Depoliticisation 17
+i.
+Depoliticisation and reform 15

-The role of the unions 18
+ii.
+The role of the unions 16

-Good leadership and management 20
+iii.
+Good leadership and management 18

-Organisational discipline 21
+iv.
+Organisational discipline 19

-Recruitment 23
+v.
+Recruitment 21

-Capacitation 23
+vi.
+Capacitation 21

-Technology 24
+v.
+Technology 22

-Conclusion 25
+Conclusion 23

-Recommendations 25
+Recommendations 24

-Final thoughts 26